 It’s key that you consider what skills you want your students to develop.
 Certain trips may be better than others when it comes to improving specific skills for your students.
 Do you want to build their character and independence skills or focus on a range of social and critical thinking skills?

-The activities available at our centres evolve many essential skills for students, such as leadership, problem-solving and communication skills, all of which are helpful when returning to the classroom.
+The activities available at our centres develop many essential skills for students, such as leadership, problem-solving and communication skills, all of which are helpful when returning to the classroom.
 Take a look at our guide to high school team building.

 Provide packing tips for your students